-Console table – Every room needs a place to store necessities at hands reach, and a console table or shelf in an entryway is a must to keep the area tidy.
+Console table – Every room needs a place to store necessities at hand reach; a console table or shelf in an entryway must keep the area tidy.

 Lighting – Stepping into a dark home will inspire no one, so make sure your entryway is as well lit as possible.

 Bathrooms are another area – that is crucial in getting right as it’s an area that potential homeowners will scrutinize.

 Display your towels – Pull out your best towels for a quick bathroom refresh.